|

 well as the recent fall in bunker fuel prices,

+the proposed GRI quanta have increased.
 Presently, they exceed by far the breakeven

 rate on the Far East - North Europe trade,